Analysis | 5 takeaways from the first presidential debate

 Biden also pressed that there is systemic racism, but echoed an argument that the GOP often makes about police — that those who abuse their power are the rare “bad apples."

-Later on, Biden yet again pointedly declined to attach himself to a push by liberal activists upset over Amy Coney Barrett’s Supreme Court nomination to abolish the filibuster or pack the Supreme Court, saying voters should have their voice heard on the topic.
+Later on, Biden again pointedly declined to attach himself to a push by liberals upset over Judge Amy Coney Barrett’s nomination to the Supreme Court to abolish the filibuster or pack the Supreme Court, saying voters should have their voice heard on the topic.

 “Whatever position I take and that that will become the issue?”
 Biden said.
 “The issue is the American people should speak.
 You should go out and vote.”